Aiswaryakr-05/NGO-Research-DataCollection/README.md

 ## Overview
 This project contains information collected on 10 NGOs operating in India across sectors such as education, healthcare, women empowerment, and environmental conservation.

-#Data Collected
+## Information Collected
--NGO Name
+- NGO Name
--Website
+- Website
--Area of Work
+- Area of Work
--Headquarters
+- Headquarters
--Key initiatives
+- Key Initiatives

 ## Tools Used
 - Excel